Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 4

 Her father & mother are still

-staying at Steenbecque but
+Staying at Steenbecque but

-often go to stay at Lynds
+often go to sleep at Lynde

 where they feel safer.
 It

-He says the village they are
+She says the Village they are

 living in is a pretty little one

-very wooded & very "hills &
+Very wooded & very "hills &

 hollows".
 If they were there for

-a [[?]] they would be very
+a picnic they would be very

 happy but it is sad to have